Pirate-Weather/pirateweather/docs/index.md

-﻿# Pirate Weather V1.0
+﻿# Pirate Weather
 Weather forecasts are primarily found using models run by government agencies, but the [outputs](https://weather.gc.ca/grib/what_is_GRIB_e.html) aren't easy to use or in formats built for the web.
 To try to address this, I've put together a service that reads weather forecasts and serves it following the [Dark Sky API](https://web.archive.org/web/20200723173936/https://darksky.net/dev/docs) style.
 Key details about setup/ usage of the API are on the main website <https://pirateweather.net/>, but I also wanted to give an overview of how I assembled all the pieces.
 I used many online guides during this process, so wanted to try to help someone else here!

 Before going any farther, I wanted to add a link to support this project.
-Running this on AWS means that it scales beautifully and is incredibly reliable, but also costs real money.
-I'd love to keep this project going long-term, but I'm still paying back my student loans and my AWS credits won't last forever, which limits how much I can spend on this!
+Running this on AWS means that it scales beautifully and is much more reliable than if I was trying to host this, but also costs real money.
+I'd love to keep this project going long-term, but I'm still paying back my student loans, which limits how much I can spend on this!
 Anything helps, and a $2 monthly donation lets me raise your API limit from 20,000 calls/ month to 50,000 calls per month.

 <a href="https://www.buymeacoffee.com/pirateweather" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>